-The US Government collaborates with international partners to support the safe, secure and peaceful use of nuclear energy.
-The Office of Nuclear Energy works both bilaterally and multilaterally to accomplish this work.
+The Government collaborates with international partners to support the safe, secure and peaceful use of nuclear energy.
+The NE works both bilaterally and multilaterally to accomplish this work.

 Bilaterally, DOE collaborates in civil nuclear R&D and related issues through several vehicles, including the International Nuclear Energy Research Initiative, negotiated R&D agreements, memoranda of understanding, technical action plans, working groups and the International Nuclear Cooperation framework.

-Multilaterally, the USA cooperates with international partners through the Generation IV International Forum, the Nuclear Energy Agency of the Organisation for Economic Co-operation and Development, the International Atomic Energy Agency and the International Framework for Nuclear Energy Cooperation.
+Multilaterally, the USA cooperates with international partners through the Generation IV International Forum, the Nuclear Energy Agency of the Organisation for Economic Co-operation and Development, the IAEA and the International Framework for Nuclear Energy Cooperation.